 |Salary||£Competitive + Benefits|

-Strong stakeholder engagement skills and the ability to forge strong, long-term relationships with suppliers
+Strong communication skills and the ability to effectively manage relationships with colleagues, stakeholders and collaborators

 Demonstrable track record of complex project management and working in partnership with stakeholders